SWC-OSG-Workshop/2015-10-27-duke/novice/shell/index.md

 and computing resources (including "high-performance computing" supercomputers).
 These lessons will start you on a path towards using these resources effectively.

+> ## Setup Instructions
+> We will do all the exercises on `login.duke.ci-connect.net`.
+If you do not have an account on
+> `duke.ci-connect`, [please sign up](https://duke.ci-connect.net/signup).
+You also need
+`SSH` installed on your laptop.
+For details, follow [this link](http://swc-osg-workshop.github.io/2015-10-27-duke/setup.html)

 > ## Prerequisites
 >
 > This lesson guides you through the basics of file systems and the